Davtax/arXiv-sorter/README.md

 ## Usage

-1. (Only the first time) Install Obsidian, adn configure a new Obsidian vault (or use the default one).
+1. (Only the first time) Install Obsidian, and configure a new Obsidian vault (or use the default one).
 2. Download the corresponding zip file from the [release page](https://github.com/Davtax/arXiv-sorter/releases).
 3. Extract the zip file.
 4. Place the binary file in the directory where you want to save the output file.